About Us

 At its core, CGN is designed to chip away at isolation and disunity—not by force, or through merging, but through relationship.
 CGN’s model is simple and intentional:

 Before meaningful collaboration can happen, brethren need to know each other.
 Disunity flourishes when brethren are unaware of each other and remain only names on a list—or worse, strangers altogether.
-CGN fosters awareness and connection across organizational lines—sharing who is out there, what their needs are, and how God is working in their lives.
-Awareness transforms isolation into recognition, and recognition opens the door for trust and service. - Service Builds Trust
+CGN fosters awareness and connection across organizational lines—sharing who is out there (Find a Congregation!), what their needs are, and how God is working in their lives.
+Awareness transforms isolation into recognition, and recognition opens the door for trust and service.

 Who We Serve

-God’s Church is comprised of those who have God’s Spirit and are being led by His Spirit.
-Beyond that, CGN is not looking to define the Church of God.
-No one can determine who is in it and who is outside of it.
-That knowledge and judgement is God’s alone.
-With that in mind, it is important to clarify the population we serve.
+God’s Church is made up of those who have God’s Spirit and are led by His Spirit (Romans 8:14).
+CGN does not seek to determine who specifically is “in” or “out” of the Church of God—only God has that authority.
+With this in mind, it is important to clarify the population we serve.

 1. Christ’s Death & Resurrection